 |Number in Set

-The color picture on the front of the cards shows several men playing a game of ice hockey.
-Lithography for the card was provided by Bufford, a popular company that created the artwork for numerous trade cards in the 1800s.
+The famous hockey card shown here is often believed to be a standalone issue.
+However, it belongs to a set with at least three cards in it.
+Lithography for the cards was provided by Bufford, a popular company that created the artwork for numerous trade cards in the 1800s.

+Regarding the hockey card, the color picture on the front of the cards shows several men playing a game of ice hockey.
 Collectors will notice the use of a ball instead of a puck and that is because early forms of the sport and variations of it used a ball instead of a puck.
 Despite that, it is generally considered to be a hockey card by most.